-He serves as a member of the Editorial Board of the Journal of Islamic Accounting and Business Research, as well as the editorial boards of Cultural Anthropology, the Journal of Cultural Economy, Cultural Critique, and PoLAR: The Political and Legal Anthropology Review.
+Currently, he is Associate Editor of the Journal of Cultural Economy and serves as a member of the Editorial Boards of the Journal of Islamic Accounting and Business Research, Cultural Anthropology, Cultural Critique, and PoLAR: The Political and Legal Anthropology Review.
 From 2007-09 he was President of the Association for Political and Legal Anthropology, and served in 2009-10 as a member of the Program Committee for the Law and Society Association meetings in Chicago, IL.
 He was Chair of the Department of Anthropology at UC Irvine from 2005-06 until 2010-11.
-He was Associate Dean for Research and Graduate Studies in the School of Social Sciences at UC Irvine.
+He was Associate Dean for Research and Graduate Studies in the Social Sciences from 2011-13.

 In July 2013, he assumed the role of Dean of the School of Social Sciences at UC Irvine.
 He maintains an active side interest in the experimental history of the Irvine School of Social Sciences, and has been involved in several curatorial projects related to that history.
 He has also been involved in curatorial work more directly associated with his research, represented most recently in an ongoing exhibit on the past, present and future of money at the British Museum.
 In 2015 he was appointed to the Board on Behavioral, Cognitive and Sensory Sciences of the National Academy of Sciences.
 He has consulted with the Department of Treasury on the redesign of the US paper currency.
 He received his BA from Vassar College and his MA and PhD from Stanford University.
 In 2016, he was named a fellow of the American Association for the Advancement of Science .
 In 2018, he was named a Filene Fellow.